binh-vu/binh-vu.github.io/index.md

 ### Biography

-I am a Ph.D. student in Computer Science at [University of Southern California](https://usc.edu) (USC), advised by Prof. [Craig Knoblock](http://usc-isi-i2.github.io/knoblock/).
-Before joining USC in 2016, I earned my B.E. in Computer Science from [HCMC University of Technology](http://www.cse.hcmut.edu.vn/site/en/) (honor program) in 2015.
+Binh Vu is a scientist and an engineer.
+Binh received his Ph.D. in Computer Science from the [University of Southern California](https://usc.edu) in 2024 (advised by Prof. [Craig Knoblock](http://usc-isi-i2.github.io/knoblock/)) and his Bachelor of Engineering in Computer Science from Ho Chi Minh University of Technology (top 1%, honor program).

-I am generally interested in machine learning, mainly focusing on techniques for knowledge graph construction.
-My current research is about semantic modeling for automatically publishing structured data sources to knowledge graphs.
-More information is available on my [resume](/assets/homepage/resume.pdf).
+His research focuses on machine learning techniques for knowledge graph construction, especially on methods to understand the semantic description of data sources for automated data integration.
+Recently, his work centers on semi-supervised approaches for domains with limited labeled data.
+Binh has extensive experience in software engineering and has assumed several tech lead roles in the past.
+He worked for Rakuten to develop a fraud detection system and interned for Meta to develop an in-house auto machine learning platform.
+His experience includes software architecture, full-stack development, and large-scale distributed systems.
+He enjoys designing and optimizing systems to make them more efficient.
+His research and open-source software have been used in several DARPA projects.

 ### Projects